-On May 16, Hamilton was sold to SSIH, which was the previous name of what is now the Swatch Group.
+On May 16, Hamilton was sold to SSIH, which is the previous name of what is now the Swatch Group.
 Although part of a new group, Hamilton was still located in the U.S. and retained our reputation for producing quality, precision timepieces.

 After years of futuristic designs, the 1980s saw classic pieces return to the fore.
-Hamilton revived and reintroduced designs from the 20s through to the 60s.
+Hamilton revived and reintroduced designs from the 20s to the 60s.
 Old favorites like the Boulton, Ardmore, Wilshire and Ventura led the trend for classic watches.

-Hamilton transferred both our headquarters and production facilities to the heart of watchmaking country in Biel, Switzerland.
+Hamilton transferred both our headquarters and production facilities to the heart of watchmaking in Biel, Switzerland.
 The move allowed Hamilton to begin adding the ultimate quality mark 'Swiss made' to each watch produced in its new location.